-Not only skilled clinicians, many of our specialists conduct clinical research that ensures patients who come to NorthShore have access to the latest information and care for concussion and brain injuries.
+Not only skilled clinicians, many of our specialists conduct clinical research that ensures patients who come to NorthShore have access to the latest information and care for concussion, TBI and other head injuries.
 Neurological Institute experts are also published in the field.

 Our team is committed to advancing research that leads to improvements in patient care.
 Our physicians are or have been involved in studies related to:

 - Sophisticated brain imaging to identify those at high risk for neurological complications sustained from concussions

 - Identifying genetic factors for those at higher risk of developing long-term problems from multiple concussions